alex/what-happens-when/README.rst

 the text given in the address box to the browser's default web search engine.
 In many cases the URL has a special piece of text appended to it to tell the search engine that it came from a particular browser's URL bar.
+A domain name is your website name.
+A domain name is the address where Internet users can access your website.
+A domain name is used for finding and identifying computers on the Internet

 Convert non-ASCII Unicode characters in the hostname
 ------------------------------------------------